 - Number of rooms and bathrooms

-- Safe place to play (fenced yard, play area, etc.)
+- A safe place to play (fenced yard, play area, etc.)

 - Child safety – locks, banister guards, pool fences, etc.

 - Functional space in laundry, kitchen

 - Pantry and food storage / bulk storage